S. Fitzgerald Haney: Dancing with the Stars in Costa Rica

 On July 28, 2017, it was announced that Haney would be one of the contestants on the fourth season of Dancing with the Stars in Costa Rica (DWTS-CR).
 DWTS-CR is consistently ranked as the number one non-sports or news related show on Costa Rican television.
 Haney, known as "Mr. Fitz" on the show, was paired with Lucia Jimenez, winner of the third season of DWTS-CR (2016) and a global salsa champion.
 Haney made it to the show's finale, coming in second place with nearly 30% of the public vote.
 The fourth season of DWTS broke records as to number of votes cast with more than a million votes cast for the finale.

 Viola

 On November 27, 2017, Haney joined Viola, an Israeli technology-focused investment group with assets under management approaching $3B USD, as a Partner and Head of Strategic Development.

+Genesis Prize Foundation

+Haney currently serves as Managing Director of Latin America for the Genesis Prize Foundation and operational head of American Friends of Isaac Accords.